 Wood Waste Use

 Reducing consumption of energy and other inputs is good for business and for the environment.
-Millar Western’s search for ways to minimize usage of electricity, natural gas, water and chemicals while maintaining high production standards has driven innovative research and development initiatives at all company facilities.
+Millar Western’s search for ways to minimize usage of electricity, natural gas, water and chemicals while maintaining high production standards has driven innovative research and development initiatives in our pulp operation.

-Building on the success of these and like initiatives, we continue to explore ways to further reduce input consumption, cost and environmental impacts.
+Building on the success of these and other initiatives, we continue to explore ways to further reduce input costs and environmental impacts.

-When it started operation in 1988, the Whitecourt pulp mill relied on an aerobic treatment system to clean its liquid effluent prior to discharge to the Athabasca River.
-The system performed exceptionally well, despite challenges posed by climate, frequent grade changes and climbing production rates.
-In 2013, the mill began looking at ways to convert waste streams to energy and initiated the Bioenergy Effluent Project (BEP).
-The project involved installation of an anaerobic pre-treatment stage that uses innovative anaerobic hybrid digester technology to generate biogas from organics in mill effluent.
-Once cleaned, the biogas is used to generate power and heat for mill use.
-The new two-stage system not only generates renewable energy and reduces reliance on fossil fuels, but it also significantly cuts greenhouse gas emissions, lowers water intake, improves the quality of effluent discharges, and decreases operating costs, reducing our environmental footprint while making us more competitive in global markets.
+On start-up in 1988, the Whitecourt pulp mill used an aerobic treatment system to clean its liquid effluent prior to discharge to the Athabasca River.
+The system performed exceptionally well, with all environmental control measures far exceeding regulatory requirements.
+In 2017, the mill launched its bioenergy plant (BEP), as a means of converting a waste stream to energy.
+This facility uses innovative anaerobic hybrid digester technology to generate biogas from organics in mill effluent.
+Once cleaned, the biogas is used to generate renewable power and heat for mill use.
+The pulp mill’s current two-stage effluent treatment system has reduced our consumption of fossil fuels, significantly cut our greenhouse gas emissions, lowered our freshwater intake, improved water quality, and decreased operating costs.

 Converting waste to energy